 Alcohol Addiction and Long Term Alcohol Effects

 Addiction can quickly develop for those who struggle to contain their alcohol use.
 In fact, alcohol is one of the most difficult substances to manage correctly.
-Many users fail to recognize they have a problem.
+Many users fail to recognize they have a problem due to the social acceptability of alcohol abuse.
+When this abuse goes on for too long, you cross into alcohol addiction.

 Drinking alcohol in large quantities for long periods of time can lead to overwhelming effects, including an alcohol use disorder.
 In addition, long term effects of alcohol include: